-3. Corrective and Preventive Measures
+3. Corrective and Preventative Measures

 In many cases, an owner may decide to attempt to preserve and protect his property.
-If this approach is taken, it must be remembered that there are a number of processes at work along the lakeshore and that all of these must be taken into account if efforts to preserve a lake-front property are to be successful.
-Thus, it may be necessary to employ several measures on a single property or along a particular section of coastline to remedy the problem.
+If this approach is taken, it must be remembered that there are a number of processes at work along the lake shore, and that all of these must be taken into account if efforts to preserve a lake front property are to be successful.
+Thus, it may be necessary to employ any one or several measures on a single property or along a particular section of coastline to remedy the problem.